serge-community/zing/docs/ref-commands.md

 argument.
 Note all users defined in the configuration need to exist, otherwise the command will complain and create no invoices at all.

+Optionally a report can be created in JSON format by passing the `--generate-report` flag.
+The report includes the date and time the invoices were generated at, as well as a list of individual invoice information, with their identifier, amount and extra metadata from the configuration file.

 Invoices will also be sent by email if the `--send-emails` flag is set.
 There are a couple more options to control how email will be sent: